VincentLu91/PGGAN_IG_data_app/README.md

 Update (August 6 2020): the data application now finally works, but the checkpoint files are too large to upload to the repository.
 Also, the git-LFS service has exhausted its quota and it is not possible to upload them to the repository.
 To circumvent this, I created a google downloadable link to the checkpoint files: https://drive.google.com/file/d/1vFYnH91yQeEeRASPhOAEnjccHGE48Ywl/view

-Update (August 7 2020): the application is now dockerized and is available in docker hub.
+Update (August 7 2020): the application is now containerized and is available in docker hub.

 ## About The Project